ssharma2712/DrPhylo/README.md

 	bash setup.sh

+## Input ##
+DrPhylo takes a phylogenetic tree in newick format and sequence alignmnets of genes or genomic loci in fasta format.
+The clade of interest in the newick tree needs to be marked by a node ID as presented in the example.
+An user can also provide a text file for the hypothesis

+`` List of sequence alignmnets
+   A phylogenetic tree in newick format  and/or
+   A text file containaing the phylogenetic hypothesis

+   ``
 ## Usage: ##

 Once setup has been performed, the main pipeline can be applied to a set of alignment files and a hypothesis to determine the features/feature groups which have the most explanatory power in term of the provided hypothesis.